Igalia/wpewebkit.org/_posts/2023-01-19-blog-new-svg-engine.md

 A variety of toolkits exist that assist in writing GUI applications for embedded devices, with a few open-source projects on the market, as well as commercial products providing closed-source, proprietary solutions, that *specifically* target the embedded market and are often optimized for specific target device families, e.g. certain ARM processors / certain GPUs.

 If the need arises, not only to communicate with the Internet but also to display arbitrary Web content, WPE comes into play.
-As presented in the <a href="{{ '/blog/02-overview-of-wpe.html#how-does-wpe-integrate-with-webkit%3F' | url}}">first post in this series</a>, the flexible and modular WPE architecture makes it an ideal choice for any product in the embedded market that needs Web browsing abilities.
+As presented in the <a href="/blog/02-overview-of-wpe.html#how-does-wpe-integrate-with-webkit%3F">first post in this series</a>, the flexible and modular WPE architecture makes it an ideal choice for any product in the embedded market that needs Web browsing abilities.
 The <a href="https://docs.gtk.org/glib">GLib</a>/C-based <a href="https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1">WPE public APIs</a> allow for customization of the browsing engine and its settings (react on page load/input events, inject custom JS objects, modify style sheets, etc.) and allow the embedder to control/monitor all relevant Web browsing-related activities.

 With a full-fledged Web engine at hand, one might ponder if it is feasible to replace the whole native GUI stack with a set of Web pages/applications, and only use WPE to paint the UI in full-screen mode, thus migrating away from native GUI applications — following the trend in the desktop market.
 The number of organizations migrating native GUI applications into Web applications is *rapidly* increasing, since there are compelling reasons for Web apps: "write once, use everywhere", avoiding vendor lock-in, easy/reliable deployment and update mechanisms, and efficient test/development cycles (local in-browser testing!).